 It is possible to choose a different guardian for each one of your children or one guardian to take care of all your children.
 A guardian can also be a group of people, such as a married couple.

 Who can be a guardian?

 Anyone can start an application to become the guardian of a child.
-Parents and family are often seen as preferred over non-family members.
-If the biological parents do not agree for you to become a guardian, you can expect a long and expensive court battle.
-You will also have to have strong evidence that the parents are neglecting the child and that you would be a better care giver.
-It may be a good first step to speak to a private investigator.
+Parents and family are often preferred over non-family members.
+If the biological parents do not agree on you becoming a guardian, you can expect a long and expensive court battle.
+You will also need strong evidence that the parents are neglecting the child and that you would be a better caregiver.
+It may be a good first step to speak to a private investigator, who can help you retrieve evidence of neglect.
 Our family law firm may be able to recommend one for you.

-Our family law firm often gets asked if it is required to have a lawyer for child support / spousal support.
-We always suggest at minimum booking a consultation with a family lawyer before signing any documents.
+Our family law firm often gets asked if a lawyer is necessary to resolve child or spousal support agreements.
+We suggest, at minimum, booking a consultation with a family lawyer before signing any documents.

 Even though it is possible to sign or agree on spousal support without a lawyer, it is important that both parties understand their rights and obligations.